-As a markup item, through your organization—If you are a Level 2 user, you can share the markup as an item in your organization on either ArcGIS Online or ArcGIS Enterprise.
+As a markup item, through your organization—If your user type is Creator or GIS Professional, you can share the markup as an item in your organization on either ArcGIS Online or ArcGIS Enterprise.
 The markup item created in your organization contains all the markup that is in the layer you are currently editing, including the geometry, symbology, label, and any notes for each feature in your markup.

-Select Share , select Share Markup, and select ArcGIS Online or ArcGIS Enterprise (the one available to you depends on your account).
-Specify who the markup item should be shared with (if anyone), and select Save.
+Tap Share , tap Share Markup, and tap ArcGIS Online or ArcGIS Enterprise (the one available to you depends on your account).
+Specify who the markup item should be shared with (if anyone), and tap Save.

-Markup items are shared throughout your organization in the same way as any other item—see Share items (ArcGIS Online or ArcGIS Enterprise).
+Markup items are shared throughout your organization in the same way as any other item—see Share items in ArcGIS Online or Share items in ArcGIS Enterprise.
 Once the markup item is part of your organization, you can use it throughout the ArcGIS system.
 This is a good way to share markup from a mobile worker to office workers.
 See Consume markup for details on using markup that is shared with your organization.

 Information about the map that you were viewing when you shared the markup isn't included.

 Sharing your markup through your organization makes a copy of your markup into the markup item stored in your organization.
 Future updates in the markup on your device aren't reflected in the markup layer in your organization.
 To get your changes to your organization, you need to share the layer again, making a new markup layer in your organization.

 ArcGIS Enterprise 10.5 and Portal for ArcGIS 10.3.1 and 10.4.1 have limited support for markup.